osrf/gazebo_tutorials/haptix_comm/tutorial.md

 ## The hand is moving in the simulator, but erratically, not smoothly

-If you are using a Wireless connection, it could happen that latency is making the interaction to fail.
+If you are using a Wireless connection, it could happen that latency is making the interaction fail.
 Please try using a wired connection.

 ### In the Windows Firewall question, I clicked the wrong option (cancel)